ExpressionEngine/ExpressionEngine-User-Guide/docs/channels/entries.md

     {gmt_edit_date format="%Y %m %d"}

 The date on which the entry was last edited in GMT.
 This variable is **not** localized for each user's date settings.
 See [Date Variable Formatting](templates/date-variable-formatting.md) for more information.

+### `{index}`

+Similar to `count` but starts at 0 instead of 1.
+So the first entry will have value of "0" and the second entry will have a value of "1" etc.

 ### `{ip_address}`